Joan Takayama-Ogawa

-Joan Takayama-Ogawa (born February 20, 1955) is a sansei (third-generation) Japanese-American ceramic artist and currently professor at Otis College of Art and Design in Los Angeles, California.
+Joan Takayama-Ogawa (born February 20, 1955), is an American ceramic artist and educator.
+She is sansei (third-generation) Japanese-American, and a professor at Otis College of Art and Design in Los Angeles, California.
 Takayama-Ogawa's heritage since the 15th century of Japanese ceramic art influences her work, that usually explores beauty, decoration, ornamentation and narrative while also introducing a dialogue that rejects the traditional role of women in Japanese culture.
-Her most recent work addresses issues like climate change.

 Early life and education

 Takayama-Ogawa began her extensive education at the International Christian University, Tokyo, when she was just 20 years old.
 While there, she spent a year studying conversational Japanese and with an intent in learning more about her family's connection with Japanese ceramics.
 Here she was first introduced to Jōmon pottery by faculty member and expert, J. E. Kidder, which was the beginning of her “life long interest in archeology and geology.”
-She continued on to receive her Bachelor of Fine Arts in East Asian studies and geography from UCLA in 1978.
-Then her Masters of Arts at the Stanford Graduate School of Education in 1979 and finally her ceramics education at Otis College of Art and Design, LA in 1989.
+She continued on to receive her Bachelor of Fine Arts in East Asian studies and geography from the University of California, Los Angeles (UCLA) in 1978.
+Then her Masters of Arts at the Stanford University Graduate School of Education in 1979, and finally her ceramics education at Otis College of Art and Design in Los Angeles in 1989.
 At Otis, Ogawa studied with Ralph Bacerra, chair of Otis's ceramic department.
 His teaching focused on material proficiency over concept, his emphasis on form, surface and finish directly influenced Ogawa's stylistic choices in her early ceramic work.